-American Educational Research Association (AERA), founded in 1916, encourages scholarly inquiry related to education and evaluation, disseminating research results and their practical application.
-AERA has 25,000 members which include “educators; administrators; directors of research; persons working with testing or evaluation in federal, state and local agencies; counselors; evaluators; graduate students; and behavioral scientists.”
-The association “strives to advance knowledge about education, to encourage scholarly inquiry related to education, and to promote the use of research to improve education and serve the public good.”
+American Educational Research Association (AERA), scholarly inquiry related to education and evaluation, disseminating research results and their practical application.
+Members include educators; administrators; directors of research; persons working with testing or evaluation in federal, state and local agencies; counselors; evaluators; graduate students; and behavioral scientists.

 Bridging Differences from Education Week showcases educator Deborah Meier who professionally blogs about the issues affecting education, students, teachers, and schools.
 For awhile the series included a vivid debate with Diane Ravitch.
-Check to see who she is working out critical differences with today!
+The series ended but the posts are still interesting if you can access Education Week.

-Amazing Grace: The Lives of Children and the Conscience of a Nation: Jonathan Kozol
+Amazing Grace: The Lives of Children and the Conscience of a Nation by Jonathan Kozol

 American Schools: The Art of Creating a Democratic Learning Community by Sam Chaltain